AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`sections`

-  Spaceseparated list of switches delimiting a section (such as :command:`-bargs -cargs -largs`).
+  Space-separated list of switches delimiting a section (such as :command:`-bargs -cargs -largs`).
 A section of switches is a set of switches that are grouped together and preceded by a particular switch.
 Sections are always placed at the end of the command line, after